thousandbrainsproject/tbp.monty/docs/contributing/guides-for-maintainers/triage.md

 ### Title

-The title should short, descriptive, and prefixed with a label based on the [Conventional Commits 1.0.0 Standard](https://www.conventionalcommits.org/en/v1.0.0/).
+The title should be short and descriptive.
+Because our commit messages use the pull request title, the title should be prefixed with a label based on the [Conventional Commits 1.0.0 Standard](https://www.conventionalcommits.org/en/v1.0.0/).

 `tbp.monty` code adopts the following label `<type>`s: